VeryBadFrags/verybadfrags.github.io/_posts/2019-04-14-play-age-of-empires-iii-on-linux.md

 ![Game Screenshot](/wp-content/uploads/2019/04/age-3-game-screenshot.png)
 *Looking good for a game from 2005*

-Feel free to comment bellow if you are still experiencing issues playing the game.
+Feel free to comment below if you are still experiencing issues playing the game.

 *Thanks to JT for the updated protontricks instructions, as the original project is no longer maintained.*